bvz2000/use/README.md

 That said, Any commands listed in the use-cmds and unuse-cmds section are not validated in the same way.
 Normally these sections should be used to run fairly innocent commands (like setting a python virtual environment).
 But note that even these seemingly innocuous commands could be hijacked and provide an avenue for malicious behavior.
 So calibrate your risk aversion accordingly.

 These security precautions are generally used to prevent casual tampering with the use system, and are probably best to leave in place.
 They are NOT exhaustive security measures meant to prevent any and all exploits of the use system.
 But to be frank, if someone has gained access to your system and modified it such that the use system is now a vector for malware, you have much bigger issues to deal with.
-There is little that the use system can do that someone who already has access to your system couldn't do manually.
+There is little that the use system can do that someone who already has access to your system could not do manually.

 Along these lines, if these security settings are too restrictive, the source code contains several constants at the top of the code that enables and disables these security features.
 You may set them to True or False to control how permission validations are performed.